-- 1. Communes or municipalities and regions are the units of local government.
-Other units of local - government are regulated by law.2.
-The territorial-administrative division of the units of local government is established by law on the basis of mutual economic needs and interests, and of historical tradition.
+- 2. The territorial-administrative division of the units of local government is established by law on the basis of mutual economic needs and interests, and of historical tradition.
 Their borders may not be changed without first hearing the opinion of their inhabitants. - 3.
 Communes and municipalities are basic units of local government.
-They perform all the duties of selfgovernment, with the exception of those that are given by law to other units of local government. - 4.
+They perform all the duties of self-government, with the exception of those that are given by law to other units of local government. - 4.
 Self-government in the local units is exercised through their representative organs and local referenda.
 The principles and procedures for the conduct of local referenda are provided by law in accordance with article 151, paragraph 2.

-- 1. The representative organs of the basic units of local government are the councils, which are elected every four years1 by direct general elections and by secret ballot. - 2.
+- The representative organs of the basic units of local government are the councils, which are elected every four years by direct general elections and by secret ballot. - 2.
 The executive organ of a municipality or commune is the mayor, who is elected directly by the people in the manner contemplated in paragraph 1 of this article. - 3.
 Only citizens with permanent residence in the territory of the respective local unit have the right to be elected to the local councils and as mayor of the municipality or commune. - 4.
 The organs of local government units have the right to form unions and joint institutions with one another for the representation of their interests, to cooperate with local units of other countries, and to be represented in international organizations of local governments.

 - 1. A region consists of several basic units of local government with traditional, economic and social ties and common interests. - 2.
 The region is the unit where regional policies are made and implemented and where they are harmonized with policies of the state. - 3.
 The representative organ of the region is the regional council.
 Municipalities and communes delegate members to the regional council in proportion to their population, but in any case at least one member.
 The mayors of communes and municipalities are always members of the regional council.
-Other members are
+Other members are elected through proportional lists from among the municipal or communal councilors by the respective councils. - 4.
+The Regional Council has the right to issue ordinances and decisions with general binding force for the region.